Skip to content

 3. Click Connect.

-For most QuickBooks reporting scenarios, Import mode is recommended.
-Schedule refreshes in the Power BI Service to keep data current.
+For most QuickBooks reporting scenarios, Import is the right pick.
+Schedule refreshes in the Power BI Service to keep the dataset current.

-1. In the Get Data dialog, expand Advanced options.
+1. In the ODBC data source dialog, expand Advanced options.

 SELECT